Very persistent random walkers reveal transitions in landscape topology

 We seek asymptotic solutions to the correlation and response functions resulting from the Langevin equation \eqref{eq:eom} averaged over noise $\pmb\xi$ and disorder $J$ in the limit of large $N$.
 If a deterministic source $\boldsymbol h(t)$ is added to the equation of motion, these dynamic order parameters are

 respectively.
 We seek time-translation invariant solutions where the order parameters take the form $C(t+\tau,t)=C(\tau)$, $R(t+\tau,t)=R(\tau)$, $\mu(t)=\mu$, and $\beta(t)=\beta$ independent of $t$.
+The random walk will be judged ergodic if the correlation function $C$ decays to zero at large time difference $\tau$.
 Employing standard methods detailed in the end matter \cite{Cugliandolo_2002_Dynamics}, the typical behavior of the correlation and response functions averaged over realizations of the noise and of the disorder obey integro-differential equations of the form \begin{widetext}

 \end{widetext} along with equations

 fixing the values of $\beta$ and $\mu$.
 Together, these equations imply a generalized fluctuation--dissipation relation of the form

 where $\Theta$ is the Heaviside function and $\Gamma^{-1}$ is the inverse of $\Gamma$ under convolution.
 For the noise kernel \eqref{eq:noise.kernel} with persistence time $\tau_0$, $\Gamma^{-1}(\tau)=\delta(\tau)-\tau_0^2\delta''(\tau)$, which gives $R(\tau)=-\Theta(\tau)[C'(\tau)-\tau_0^2C'''(\tau)]$.
 This latter relation resembles ones previously derived for active Ornstein--Uhlenbeck particles \cite{Martin_2021_Statistical, Caprini_2021_Fluctuation-Dissipation}.
 The generic relation \eqref{eq:fdt} should hold in general for processes driven by noise \eqref{eq:noise} under deterministic forces derived from a potential.